Petersberg Climate Dialogue: PCD XI, 2020

-In 2020, April 27 and 28, ministers of 30 countries meet online in a video conference for negotiations and talks about COP26, the 2021 United Nations Climate Change Conference in Glasgow.
+In 2020, April 27 and 28, ministers of 30 countries met online in a video conference for negotiations and talks about COP26, the 2021 United Nations Climate Change Conference in Glasgow.
 Speeches were given by the Federal Minister for the Environment, Nature Conservation, and Nuclear Safety in Germany, Svenja Schulze and by Alok Sharma (president of COP26) and António Guterres, Secretary-General of the United Nations.
 Merkel talked about an environment-friendly global "recovery program" from the COVID-19 pandemic economic crisis on a more sustainable and inclusive path — "taxpayers' money is needed to rescue businesses, it must be creating green jobs and sustainable and inclusive growth" and "Fossil fuel subsidies must end, and carbon must have a price and polluters must pay for their pollution", Guterres said in his speech.
 The Twitter tweets (hashtag #PCD11) were visible on the conference website for an additional dialogue, following the two conference days.